MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-iinitializewithwindow.md

 Exposes a method through which a client can provide an owner window to a Windows Runtime (WinRT) object used in a desktop application.

+For info and code examples about this interface, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).
+In addition to the types listed in that topic, [**Shell data object**](/windows/win32/shell/dataobject) is also associated with this API.

 ## -inheritance

 The **IInitializeWithWindow** interface inherits from the <a href="/windows/desktop/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IInitializeWithWindow</b> also has these types of members:

 ## -remarks

-### When to implement

 Implement this interface if your object needs to be provided with an owner window, generally to display UI.
 Most third-party applications will not need to implement this interface.

-### When to use

-For info, and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).
-As well as the types listed in that topic, [**Shell data object**](/windows/win32/shell/dataobject) is also associated with needing to call this API.

 ## -see-also